lowranceworks/jenkins_zero_to_hero/README.md

 sudo chmod +x /usr/local/bin/docker-compose
 ```

-- grant the ubuntu user rights to the jenkins directory
+- grant the ubuntu user rights to the jenkins directory and run docker

 ## Notes